 MB ChB (Sheff) 1991 DCH DFFP MRCGP Dr Emerson joined the practice in 1995 after her year here as registrar.
 She works three days a week and has a special interest in paediatrics, obstetrics, well woman issues and family planning.
 She also oversees the practice staff and finances, and is an experienced GP trainer.
 Dr Emerson is married with three children.

 MB BS (Lond) 1992 MRCGP DFFP Dr Drury joined us in 1999.
 He works four days a week and has a keen interest in weight loss management and diabetes.
 Dr Drury is married and has two children.

 MB BS (Lond) MRCGP DRCOG DCH DGM MSc MD Dr Harris qualified in 1988, and joined the practice in June 2001 as a part time GP.
 Dr Harris also works part time at St George's University of London doing research and teaching medical students.
 She is married with two children and lives in Reading.

 MB, ChB, DRCOG, MRCGP Dr McKinlay qualified in Bristol in 1988 and after junior doctor posts she held a short service commission for 6 years as a Medical Officer with the Royal Army Medical Corps.
 Dr McKinlay trained as a GP and worked in Garrison medical centres and Military hospitals in Germany.
 After leaving the Army she went on to gain further training and experience in Ophthalmology in Basingstoke and worked as a clinical assistant for four years in Macclesfield District General Hospital.
 Before moving to Berkshire in 2006, she worked as a GP in Macclesfield and became a GP Trainer in 2011 after completing the PGCE in Medical Education in 2011.
 Dr McKinlay enjoys being involved in training doctors during their progress to achieving GP status.
-She is married with teenagers at university.
+She is married with grown up children.